rob-murray/ferver/README.md

 ### Usage

-You can run **ferver** from any directory, just pass in the directory you want to serve files from or if leave blank to use the current directory.
+You can run **ferver** from any directory, just pass in the directory you want to serve files from as a command line argument or leave blank to use the current directory.

 ##### Use the current directory